-Child abuse can include neglect as well as physical, emotional and sexual abuse; in many cases people experience more than one type of abuse.
+Child abuse can include neglect as well as physical, emotional and sexual abuse.
 In many cases people experience more than one type of abuse.
 It’s important to remember that if you were abused as a child it’s not your fault or because of anything that you did.
 Abusive behaviour towards children is always wrong and never the child’s fault.

 Around 1 in 4 adults, both male and female, have experienced abuse as a child.
 Some victims find that with the support of their family and friends they are able to move on from their childhood abuse.
 But for many survivors, talking about the abuse to someone who is professional, caring and independent, is an important part of recovering from the impact of the crime.

 What is the impact of childhood abuse?

 Childhood abuse can affect people in different ways.
 You may have reported the abuse as a child or never spoken to anyone about it or even only just recently remembered the abuse.
 However, as an adult you may find the fear and negative emotions associated with the abuse may return or be triggered by life experiences such as becoming a parent, a bereavement or an unrelated crime.

 Abuse in childhood can also leave you feeling very confused.
 You may be left questioning your own memories of the abuse, or wondering if you could have done something to stop what happened.
 It’s important to remember that you were a child and the abuser manipulated you in order to harm you.